tijko/Mazes/README.md

 #### Description:

-The depth first search or **DFS** maze will randomly chose a path direction while their are still "unexplored" grid coordinates left.
+The depth first search or **DFS** maze will randomly chose a path direction while there are still "unexplored" grid coordinates left.
 If the path direction is blocked by intersections or the grid edge, the path direction will back track to the last unblocked and unexplored coordinate.
 This will repeat until all coordinates are "explored".

-The **prims** algorithm generated maze starts by randomly selecting a coordinate from a randomly weighted grid coordinates to expand from.
-Once that position is established, all that walls edges are added to the frontier array.
+The **prims** maze starts by creating a matrix of coordinates and assigning a random weight to each node.
+Then a random coordinate from the matrix is selected to give the maze a starting point to expand from.
+Once that position is established, all edges adjacent to that position are added to the frontier array.
 Since every coordinate has been assigned a random weight, the next position is determined by the minimum weight in the frontier array.
 These steps are repeated until there are no more frontier edges.